EDI Order Processing: Automate the EDI Purchase Order Process

-The EDI order process has been around for years, so long in fact that pretty much any retailer, supplier, carrier, or shipper worth its salt relies on it in some fashion to move orders through the supply chain.
+The EDI order process has been around for years, so long in fact that pretty much any retailer, supplier, carrier, or shipper worth its salt relies on it and EDI mapping to move orders through the supply chain.
 It’s a lot less cumbersome, faster, and more accurate than relying on manual processes (i.e. processing invoices or purchase orders manually, plus, since so many supply chain players are super familiar with it, it’s practically the price of entry to conducting digital commerce these days.

 What a lot of companies don't know, however, is that EDI order processing and successful eCommerce initiatives are inextricably linked.
 And it's become about far more than assigning someone to perform simple order entry in your EDI system or working to solve a pesky fulfillment problem.

 Because multi-enterprise ecosystems are rapidly expanding in the so-called “new normal,” demand-driven post-Covid world, what EDI order processing is really about is supporting end-to-end visibility across such mission-critical business processes as Order-to-Cash, Procure-to-Pay, or Load Tender-to-Invoice.

 But why do you need that visibility?
 Because if you can’t efficiently process orders – of whatever kind -- for customers, suppliers, carriers, or shippers, or if your process is too slow or error-prone, competitors who are aggressively digitalizing their companies’ operations, will surely pass you by.

 In 2020, 88% of companies surveyed admitted they lost orders, and more than half said they lost more orders in 2020 than in the previous year.
 25% said they really don't know how many orders they are losing!
 Problems like lost orders not only negatively impact the customer experience, they also can cost real money.
 According to the same survey, 74% of companies indicated they lost more revenue due to integration issues in 2020 than in 2019, with nearly 10% losing one million dollars or more.

 Put another way, automating your EDI order process is really more about achieving business outcomes than it is about EDI order processing software per se.